joshhornby/joshhornby.github.io/_posts/2026-01-23-your-first-90-days-as-tech-lead.md

 Month two is about trust.
 You can't lead people who don't trust you, and trust isn't transferred with a title.

-Establish your 1:1 rhythm.
+Set up your 1:1 rhythm.
 Weekly or fortnightly, whatever works for your team size.
 These aren't status updates.
 They're conversations about how people are doing, what they're learning, where they're stuck.
 The relationship you build in 1:1s is the foundation for everything else.

 Understand your manager's expectations.
 What does your engineering manager or director actually need from you?
 How do they want to be kept informed?
 What decisions can you make alone and which need their input?
 Misalignment here causes problems that build up over months.